aiven/devportal/docs/products/kafka/howto/enable-schema-registry-authorization.rst

 Enable Karapace schema registry authorization
 =============================================

 ..
-Tip:: Most Aiven for Apache Kafka® services will have :doc:`schema registry authorization</docs/products/kafka/concepts/schema-registry-authorization>` enabled automatically, but older services may pre-date this feature.
+Tip:: Most Aiven for Apache Kafka® services will have :doc:`/docs/products/kafka/concepts/schema-registry-authorization` enabled automatically, but older services may pre-date this feature.
 For older services, follow these steps to enable the functionality.

 Replace the ``SERVICE_NAME`` placeholder with the name of the Aiven for Apache Kafka® service that should have schema registry authorization enabled::